Start Building for Free

 jobs:

-3. Add an API token from the Personal API Tokens page.
-Be sure to write down and store your API token in a secure place once you generate it.
+3. Add an API token to your account from the Personal API Tokens page.
+Be sure to save your API token in a secure place once you generate it.

 # First: set your CircleCI token as an environment variable